When I was transitioning into a UX career, my mother advised me: “Don’t quit your job until you’ve got another job lined up.” Sounds sensible enough.

-So I proceeded to do exactly the opposite and quit my job ~4 months ago.
-Without another job in hand.
+So I proceeded to do exactly the opposite and quit my job without another one lined up.

 In this article I’ll share with you some ideas that helped me make this tough decision, and why it’s paid off for me.